dmdavidkov/YoutubeSummarAI/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- YouTube API for video data access
+- https://pypi.org/project/youtube-transcript-api/ for the Youtube transcript API
-- Meta AI for their Llama model
+- https://github.com/openai/whisper for the Whisper models
+- https://github.com/ggerganov/llama.cpp for the local inference capabilites
 - Contributors and open-source projects that made this possible

 ## Roadmap

-- Implement multi-language support
+- Make backend models and setup configurable via parameters
-- Add customizable summary lengths
+- Add customizable summary lengths and styles
-- Integrate with more video platforms
+- Integrate with more video platforms/sources
-- Develop a web application version

 ## Contact